ecopaynet/ecoa10-library-android/README.md

  6. Select your application project, click the "+" button and select the "Module dependency" option.
  7. Choose the "com.ecopaynet.ecoa10" module and click "OK".
  8. Click "OK" on the opened "Project Structure" window.
+ 9. Add the required dependencies to the "dependencies" section in the "build.gradle" file of the application module.

 Once this steps are done and Gradle Sync has finished integrating EcoA10 on your project, you will be able to call any method of the EcoA10 Library.